Spring 2016 Residence Hall Closing Information

 - Speedway Garage (SWG)

-- Graduating Residence Hall Students: Students who are graduating in May are eligible to live in Jester West from May 15th through 9 a.m. on May 19th.
+- Graduating Residence Hall Students: Students who are graduating in May are eligible to live in Moore-Hill from May 18th through 9 a.m. on May 22nd.

-- Commencement Volunteers: Students involved with commencement activities may sign up to live in Jester West from May 15th through May 19th.
+- Commencement Volunteers: Students involved with commencement activities may sign up to live in Moore-Hill from May 18th through 9 a.m. on May 22nd.
 Written confirmation from the sponsoring department is required at time of sign-up.

-Graduating students and commencement volunteers will be housed in Jester West (remaining in your current room is not an option).
-Eligible students may sign up by completing this survey by May 7, 2012 to reserve a space.
-Students must check-out of their current room by 9 a.m. on May 15th and relocate all belongings to your temporarily assigned space in Jester West.
+Graduating students and commencement volunteers will be housed in Moore-Hill (remaining in your current room is not an option).
+Eligible students may sign up by completing this survey by noon on May 9, 2016 to reserve a space.
+Students must check-out of their current room by 9 a.m. on May 18th and relocate all belongings to your temporarily assigned space.
 Students will be assigned a roommate.
 Only graduating students, commencement volunteers and student athletes are eligible to stay.
-Research, employment and lease date issues do not qualify students to remain in housing past May 15th.
+Research, employment and lease date issues do not qualify students to remain in housing past May 18th.

 Q: How do I avoid check-out charges?